 Small business employees may mean well.
 But good intentions mean nothing without training and access to clear security policies.
 Staff need to know how to access network resources safely and how to prevent avoidable cyber-attacks.

-Ensure staff are aware of phishing risks, and focus on the dangers associated with unsolicited email attachments.
+Ensure staff know phishing risks and focus on the dangers associated with unsolicited email attachments.
 Business phishing is becoming increasingly sophisticated.
-All network users must be aware of how to detect malicious messages.
+All network users must be mindful of how to detect malicious messages.

 7. Remote access

 Remote access allows workers to move around their sales region while staying in touch with their central office.
 It makes life easier for employees who need to be at home to care for children.
 And remote work is an appealing feature for new hires.